-Have students also read to determine how the story is structured and how the information is presented.
+Have students also read to analyze the story's structure and why the illustrator, Jesse Joshua Watson, chooses to present the art in black and white.
 Encourage students to consider why the author, G. Neri, would want to share this story with young people.